Annalisa11/vitals-report/README.md

 ### Data Storage

-The Nodejs backend persists data simply by storing it into a json file.
+The Node.js backend persists data simply by storing it into a json file.
 This file is not pushed to github, so we have to create it the first time we set up the backend.
-To do so navigate into the backend folder, the `api-proxy` folder, and create an empty `.json` file called `store.json` on the same level es the `index.js` file.
+To do so navigate into the `api-proxy` folder and create an empty `.json` file called `store.json` on the same level es the `index.js` file.
 The `store.json` file will be our simple "database" and is absolutely necessary for the backend.
 > project-root
 > ├── api-proxy